RenCloud/InformatiCup2017/source/introduction.rst

 Further reading
 ---------------

-For a more in depth tutorial about Tensorflow you can check out the mnist turial for `beginner <https://www.tensorflow.org/tutorials/mnist/beginners/>`_ and for `experts <https://www.tensorflow.org/tutorials/mnist/pros/>`_.
+For a more in depth tutorial about Tensorflow you can check out the MNIST tutorial for `beginner <https://www.tensorflow.org/tutorials/mnist/beginners/>`_ and for `experts <https://www.tensorflow.org/tutorials/mnist/pros/>`_.

 `Tensorflow Mechanics 101 <https://www.tensorflow.org/tutorials/mnist/tf/>`_ presents you additional features of Tensorflow.